onlyquads/save_timer/README.md

 ## INSTALLATION:
 First Copy/Paste the save_timer folder to your maya20XX/scripts folder.

-Option 1: Use the following lines in maya python console or shelf button:
+Option 1: Use the following python code in maya python console or as shelf button:

 ```
 from save_timer.save_timer import launch_save_timer; launch_save_timer()